SoftwareAG/c8y-docs/content/web/microfrontends-bundle/add-a-custom-widget-with-plugin.md

 To add the uploaded widget-plugin to the dashboard in the Cockpit application, follow these steps:

-- Enable the beta flag in the Administration application: `https://<yourTenantUrl>/apps/administration?beta=true`.
+- Enable the beta flag in the Administration application: *https://<yourTenantUrl>/apps/administration?beta=true*.

 You should now be able to access the **Packages** tab in **Administration application > Ecosystem > applications > Packages**, where you can see the details of your plugin.

 - If you already have a custom Cockpit application, navigate to its **Details** page and then to the **Plugins** tab.
-Install the widget-plugin.
+Install the `widget-plugin`.

 - If you don't have your own version of the Cockpit application, navigate to **Administration application > Ecosystem > Applications** and click **Add application**.
 In the resulting dialog, select the option **Duplicate existing application**.
 From the list of applications select **Cockpit (Subscribed)**.
 Edit the available fields such as **Name**, **Application key**, and **Path**.
 Use the default values and proceed.
 Install the `widget-plugin` in the cloned application.